Rob Kelly

 There are software platforms such as Readable and Ongig that help you find and add these words.

-Do you have any work-at-home jobs?
+Do you have any work-at-home (WFH) jobs?
 Recruiting women (and men) is easier if you do.

-A couple of tips to recruit women through work-at-home:
+So, here are couple of tips to recruit women through WFH policies:

-• Mention “Work-at-Home” as a category on your company career site (right next to your other locations)
+• Mention “Work-From-Home” or “remote work” as a category on your company career site (right next to your other locations)

-4) Emphasize your maternity/paternity benefits in your job descriptions
+4) Emphasize your parental leave benefits in your job descriptions

 5) Leverage media showing that you’re supportive of women